Home Report Carnoustie

-As of May 2021, the average price for property in Carnoustie stood at £183,446.
-This is a rise of 0.62% in the last three months (since February 2021) and a rise of 5.30% since May 2020.
+The average price for property in Carnoustie stood at £195,744 in August 2021.
+This is a fall of 0.83% in the last three months (since May 2021) and a rise of 2.12% since August 2020.
 There are a number of new housing developments underway in the area from Taylor Wimpey and Persimmon Homes.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Carnoustie property market that nobody else can.